A Comprehensive Survey on Long Context Language Modeling: Application

 \paragraph{Model Structure and Framework} To enhance the ability of MLLMs to understand multimodal long context input and reduce the computational costs in model training and inference, some work focuses on modifying position embeddings and introducing emergent modules in MLLMs for better inference efficiency and performance.
 Next, we will elaborate on the details of these techniques.
 Unlike text-only long context language modeling, to effectively model the positional information of visual tokens in multimodal long context inputs, some studies~\citep{Qwen2VL,ge-2024-arxiv-v2pe,su-kexuefm-2024-ropetie} propose extending the dimensionality of the ROPE adopted by numerous MLLMs.
 The dimensional extension enables ROPE can improve the sequential modeling in multimodal tokens, the spatial modeling in images, and the temporal modeling between video frames, thereby improving the differentiating the positional information of visual tokens in multimodal long context inputs.
 In addition to enhancing the ability of multimodal models to capture positional information, some studies introduce specialized modules to further reduce the context window length occupied by visual tokens with MLP~\citep{Qwen2VL}, pixel shuffle~\citep{chen-arxiv-2024-internvl15}, Q-former-like module~\citep{Alayrac-2022-nips-flamingo,li-2023-icml-blip2,zhu-2024-arxiv-focusllava,ye-2024-arxiv-mPLUG-Owl3}, LoRA~\citep{ma-2024-arxiv-vlora}, which integrate effective important visual information into LLMs eliminating redundant information in visual representations.
-However, the aforementioned methods to reduce the length of visual tokens necessitate training MLLMs from scratch for adaptation.
-To compress the number of visual tokens to reduce inference costs for well-trained MLLMs, some approaches~\citep{liu-2024-arxiv-mustdrop,han-2024-arixv-ficoco,yang-2024-arxiv-visionzip,vasu-2024-arxiv-fastvlm} in a training-free manner preserve important visual tokens by assessing their relevance with input text.
-Generally, for multimodal long context inputs, videos occupy the largest portion of the context window due to containing numerous frames.
-Therefore, some work utilizes tree structure~\citep{wang-2024-arxiv-videotree}, reward models~\citep{yang-2024-arxiv-vca}, similar scores based on CLIP~\citep{liang-2024-arxiv-keyvideollm}, trained video frame selector~\citep{yu-2024-arxiv-framevoyager,hannan-2024-arxiv-revisionllm}, and aggregating methods~\citep{faure-2024-arxiv-hermes} to select keyframes and decrease the length of video in context.